jaredpetersen/go-rest-template/README.md

 [practice outside of the Go realm](https://softwareengineering.stackexchange.com/questions/107338/) that the Go language designers effectively enshrined into the language when the typing and interface systems were built.

+TODO more explanation about testing techniques

+We use the short flag to skip anything that can take a bit to set up -- namely integration tests.

 ## Build & Develop
 Make is used to script all of the necessary development actions into a single easy command.